 MUSIC 1196.
 MUSIC THEATRE CHOREOGRAPHY.

 This course introduces the students to the basic choreography used in musical theatre.
-A lecturedemonstration and performance format will be observed.
+A lecture-demonstration and performance format will be observed.
 May be repeated for credit.
 Fall, Spring.
-Prerequisite: None.
-One semester hour

 MUSIC 1197-4197.
 WINDS OF TRIUMPH.